reggiegunawan88/final_project/README.md

 3. See general information of a used car (by user)
 4. CRUD used car data (by admin)

+Stacks:
--Front-end : React JS
+- Front-end : React JS
--Back-end : Node JS (Express for server-side) -Database : MySQL (Workbench)
+- Back-end : Node JS (Express for server-side)
+- Database : MySQL (Workbench)